hhundhausen/CSE15L-LabReports/lab-report-2-week-4.md

 ![image](Fii_3.png)

 - In this computer program, the failure-inducing input was a file that used a pair of brackets **[]** and a pair of parenthesis **()** but was very spaced out from each other (this is shown in the screenshot above).
-For better reference, here is an example: ```[link]                  (space)```
+For better reference, here is an example: ```[link]                  (spaces)```
-* * Although, this input caused a bug because the syntax for a link was incorrect.
+* * Yet, this input caused a bug because the syntax for a link was incorrect.
 Moreover, the program executed a similar behavior to the program above, which outputted the syntactically incorrect link along with the correct links.
 Thus, the symptom of having an incorrect output occurred due to the input and bug.